CaryLorrk/dotfiles/vim/README.md

 <a href="" name="eclim"></a>
 ####[Eclim](http://eclim.org/)
-* ,i - import the class under the cursor
+* ,ji - import the class under the cursor
-* ,k - search for the javadocs of the element under the cursor
+* ,jk - search for the javadocs of the element under the cursor
 * enter - perform a context sensitive search of the element under the cursor

 <a href="" name="emmet"></a>